Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \section{Results}

-The invariant mass distributions in the dielectron and dimuon channels in the 0\PQb, 1\PQb, and 2\PQb final states are shown in Figs.~\ref{fig:total_bkgs1}--\ref{fig:total_bkgs3}, respectively.
+The invariant mass distributions in the $\Pe\Pe$ and $\PGm\PGm$ channels in the 0\PQb, 1\PQb, and 2\PQb final states are shown in Figs.~\ref{fig:total_bkgs1}--\ref{fig:total_bkgs3}, respectively.
 For illustration, the invariant mass distributions are overlaid for \bbll signals with $\Lambda = 6$ and 18\TeV, with the LL chirality configuration and constructive interference.
-The signal sensitivity was found to depend on the binning and a study was performed to establish the best choice.
+To obtain the background predictions shown in these figures, a simultaneous background-only maximum-likelihood fit is performed across all SRs, separated by \PQb-tagged jet multiplicity and lepton $\eta$ categories.
+The parameter of interest is the background normalization, with signal strength fixed to zero.
 The observed mass spectra shown in the plots are consistent with the SM predictions.
-A slight excess, with a significance of less than 2 SD, is seen in the dielectron channel for masses above 1.9\TeV (Fig.~\ref{fig:total_bkgs1} left).
-This is compatible with the previous measurement, without a b-tagged jet requirement, performed with the Run~2 data set by the CMS experiment~\cite{CMS:2021ctt}, which showed a slight excess of events in the dielectron channel for masses above 1.8\TeV.
+A slight excess, with a significance of less than 2 SD, is seen in the $\Pe\Pe$ channel for masses above 1.9\TeV (Fig.~\ref{fig:total_bkgs1} left).
+This is compatible with the previous measurement, without a \PQb-tagged jet requirement, performed with the Run~2 data set by the CMS experiment~\cite{CMS:2021ctt}, which showed a slight excess of events in the $\Pe\Pe$ channel for masses above 1.8\TeV.

 Tables~\ref{tab:eeres1}--\ref{tab:eeres3} show the number of events for various mass ranges for the $\Pe\Pe$ and $\PGm\PGm$ channels in the 0\PQb, 1\PQb, and 2\PQb final states.
 The uncertainty in the total background is calculated taking into account correlations in the uncertainties among the different background sources.
+All values are post-fit and correspond to the SR.

-The analysis also tests for lepton flavor universality by measuring the ratio of the differential production cross sections in the dimuon and dielectron channels (\Rmumuee) as a function of the dilepton invariant mass.
-The dielectron and dimuon mass distributions are not directly comparable because of the differences in the detector acceptance and lepton efficiencies, as well as the differences in mass scale and resolution between the final states.
-To address these limitations, the measurement is performed by first correcting the bin-by-bin migration effects due to mass scale and resolution in the dielectron and dimuon reconstruction-level mass distributions using the \textsc{TUnfold} package~\cite{Schmitt:2012kp} and then correcting the resulting corrected distribution for detector acceptance and lepton efficiency differences.
+The analysis also tests for lepton flavor universality by measuring the ratio of the differential production cross sections in the $\PGm\PGm$ and $\Pe\Pe$ channels (\Rmumuee) as a function of the dilepton invariant mass.
+The $\Pe\Pe$ and $\PGm\PGm$ mass distributions are not directly comparable because of the differences in the detector acceptance and lepton efficiencies, as well as the differences in mass scale and resolution between the final states.
+To address these limitations, the measurement is performed by first correcting the bin-by-bin migration effects due to mass scale and resolution in the $\Pe\Pe$ and $\PGm\PGm$ reconstruction-level mass distributions using the \textsc{TUnfold} package~\cite{Schmitt:2012kp} and then correcting the resulting corrected distribution for detector acceptance and lepton efficiency differences.